skyloutyr/VTT/README.md

 Never edit these files while the application is running.

 Please do not edit the map fog of war .png files manually.
 They may be stored as .png but they don't contain easily editable data for any image editing software.

+If the uploader for audio had ffmpeg installed and audio is compressed (metadata will specify "SoundType" as 1, and include an array of "CompressedChunkOffsets"), the .ab file is a raw .mp3 file, which probably can be opened by any audio player.
+Please do not edit the file as the metadata's "CompressedChunkOffsets" array must be extremely precise, and editing the file without reflecting those changes in the metadata will cause issues.

 ---
 ## VSCC Integration